morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 The bulk of players is still well defined, the body of the boxes ressembles quite well the means we observed on the previous figure.

-We however notice our dataset seems to contain corrupted values.
-Just by watching the FIDE ratings, we see that there are GMs with FIDE ratings registered at 2000.
-Just to clarify, the FIDE requirement to become a GM is 2500 (and this is only one requirement, they also have to make specific performances in high-level tournaments).
-One such player down to 2000 rating is either a corrupted value, or a very specific case not representative of GM players at all.
-Since there are very few of them for FIDE, we'll keep them in.

 However, there may be false/inaccurate data for online ratings.
 If a player played very few games in a variant, then his rating is still very close to the calibration phase where ratings are extremely volatiles.
 Some players also do "sandbagging", a practice considered cheating where they intentionally lose rating in order to get better seeding in tournaments.
 We'll try to cut the players who didn't play a specific number of games  in a variant in order to hopefully clean up a bit all these outliers.
 Unfortunately, detecting sandbagging would require an in-depth analysis of their game results, and even though perfectly feasible we'll decide to ignore the potential presence of such players.
 The reason for this is twofold:

 - First, we consider that there are too few of these players to bias our data.
 The reason for this is that there is very little money to win for these players on this website and therefore it's likely not even worth it for them to do so.
 - Secondly, Chess.com already has an anti-cheat system.
 This directly lowers the probability of a player being a cheater, since when they find one, they ban him.

-In order to scan for the right amount of game threshold to be kept in the dataset (and assess how useful it will be), we will do a simple screening over the threshold:
+In order to scan for the right amount of game threshold to be kept in the dataset (and assess how useful it will be), I'll do a simple screening over the threshold:

 <details>
   <summary>Click to see code</summary>